bokeh/bokeh/README.md

 Contribute to Bokeh
 -------------------
-If you would like to contribute to Bokeh, please review the [Developer Guide](https://bokeh.pydata.org/en/latest/docs/dev_guide.html).
+If you would like to contribute to Bokeh, please review the [Developer Guide](https://bokeh.pydata.org/en/latest/docs/dev_guide.html) and say hello on the [`bokeh-dev` chat channel](https://gitter.im/bokeh/bokeh-dev).

 Follow us
 ---------